Where to Go Boating in Florida

 - Up the coast, you will find the Old Florida charm of Cedar Key.

-- Continue up along Big Bend, stop for oysters in Apalachicola.
+- Continue up along Big Bend, stop for seafood in Apalachicola.

 - Then press on to the beautiful beaches Destin, Fort Walton, Panama City and Pensacola.